Does Home Warranty Cover Water Heaters? Replacement & Coverage Guide

 What Home Warranty Water Heater Coverage Actually Includes

-Most home warranties do cover water heaters — and it's one of the more straightforward protections you'll find in a standard plan.
-Both conventional tank-style units and tankless water heaters are widely considered essential home systems, meaning they're typically bundled into base-level coverage without requiring a special add-on.
+Most home warranties do cover water heaters, and it's one of the more straightforward protections you'll find in a standard plan.
+Both conventional and tankless water heaters are commonly covered in standard warranty plans because they're considered essential home systems, meaning they're typically bundled into base-level coverage without requiring a special add-on.
 That said, coverage is never unlimited, and the details matter a great deal.

 When a water heater fails due to normal wear and tear, a home warranty will generally cover repair or replacement of the following components: